r0nny8000/buythedip/README.md

 Crypto Trading Tool
 ===================

-Some Python code to play around with the craypto trading platfrom API.
+Some Python code to play around with the crypto trading platfrom API.